Roth or Traditional IRA: Which Should You Choose?

 Here's a simple system to help you break down the choice.

 Editor's note: A version of this article was initially published on Aug.
 26, 2019.
-It is part of our 2020 Tax and IRA Guide.
+This content is part of Morningstar's Tax and IRA Guide special report.

 I get this question a lot.
 Or, rather, it's usually something like, "Which is better?"